del0cated/1/README.md

 *too much padding between certain sections, need to figure out how to reduce

-*nested boxes in containers exceeding parent's dimensions
+*nested boxes in containers exceeding parent's dimensions on "contact" section

 * shop video needs to be hidden on mobile